nomike/parametric-filament-spool-desiccant-tube/README.md

-Parametric filament spool desiccant tube.
+Parametric filament spool desiccant container.

-This tube can be filled with loose desiccant pearls and placed in the center hole of a filament spool, to keep it dry during storage.
+This container can be filled with loose desiccant pearls and placed in the center hole of a filament spool, to keep it dry during storage.
-It has a dense grid of square holes on all sides, which allows air to flow through the tube and reach the desiccant pearls.
+It has a dense grid of square holes on all sides, which allows air to flow through the container and reach the desiccant pearls.

-The lid can be put on the tube and secured by a short twist.
+The lid can be put on the container and secured by a short twist.

 #### Models